sphinx-doc/sphinx/doc/usage/configuration.rst

    *startdocname*
-     String that specifies the :term:`document name` of the manual page's master document.
+     String that specifies the :term:`document name` of the manual page's root document.
      All documents referenced by the *startdoc* document in ToC trees will be included in the manual page.
-     (If you want to use the default master document for your manual pages build, provide your :confval:`master_doc` here.)
+     (If you want to use the default root document for your manual pages build, provide your :confval:`root_doc` here.)

    *name*
      Name of the manual page.